couchbase/build-infra/ansible/windows/sdk/README.md

 GitHub repositories.

 The `inventory` file here is a stub to show the required format.
-Replace at least the IP address(es) of the server(s) to configure.
+Replace at least the IP address(es).

 # RUNNING THE PLAYBOOK

 The primary playbook here is `playbook.yml`.
-It will install all toolchain requirements for building Couchbase Server (spock release or later).

     ansible-playbook -v -i inventory playbook.yml \
-      -e vskey=ABCDEFGHIJKLMNOPQRSTUVWYZ \
       -e ansible_password=ADMINISTRATOR_PASSWORD

-`vskey` is the license key for Visual Studio Professional 2015 (omit any dashes in the license key).

 # THINGS THAT COULD GO WRONG

-This playbook worked on October 3, 2017.
+This playbook worked on October 4, 2017.
 It does not specify explicit versions of any of the toolchain requirements, because many of the packages (notably Visual Studio 2015 itself) are specifically designed to install only the latest version.
 That being the case, things could change over time to make this playbook fail.

-One likely issue is JAVA_HOME in ssh/environment, which is version- and build- specific and will need to be changed as newer JREs are released.
+One likely issue is JAVA_HOME in ssh/environment, which version- and build- specific and will need to be changed as newer JREs are released.

 Another somewhat likely problem is the file `vs-unattended.xml`, which is